nnirror/facet/README.md

 		- `_.sine(random(1,100,1),40) // a sine wave with 1 - 100 cycles`
 ---
 ### FacetPattern generators
-- **chaos** ( _length_, _x_, _y_)
-	- over _length_ iterations, computes `x = (x*x)+y`.
-Returns the series of all `x` values computed over time.
-NOTE: iterative functions can have both stable and unstable results ( hello...
-Mandelbrot set... :D ).
-However in a musical context, there is not much use for an unstable result which would endlessly grow to infinity.
-So this function clips between -1 and 1, and there is no danger of sending humongous numbers to Max.
-For stable results, the best x values are within -0.8 and 0.25, and the best y values are within -0.8 and 0.8.
-	- example:
-		- `_.chaos(16,(random()-0.5),(random()-0.5)); // 16 values somewhere between -1 and 1, moving upwards, downwards, or finding stability`
----
 - **cosine** ( _periods_, _length_ )
 	- generates a cosine for `periods` periods, each period having `length` values.
 	- example: